datahangar/sfunnel/docs/container.md

 ### Advanced

+* `NETNS`: if set, attach the BPF program to `$IFACES` in the `$NETNS` network namespace instead of the default container's network namespace.
+Default: "" (container namespace).
+   Note: `/var/run/netns` must be mounted as a volume.
 * `CLEAN`: when set to `1`, instead of loading sfunnel, remove **all** TC eBPF programs attached to `$DIRECTION` on `$IFACES`.
 Default: 0.
 * `$DEBUG`: enable BPF `printk` traces. :warning: severly affects performance!